mitjafelicijan/lobotomizer/README.md

 # RAG Chatbot for World of Warcraft

 > [!IMPORTANT]
-> This readme still needs work and incomplete.
+> This readme still needs work and is incomplete.

 This is a easy to use RAG chatbot named after [The Lobotomizer](https://www.wowhead.com/classic/item=19324/the-lobotomizer) dagger